-In the summer of 1864, hoping to draw attention away from his own movement across the James River toward Petersburg, Union commander Ulysses S. Grant sent Major General Phillip Sheridan on an ambitious cavalry raid toward Charlottesville.
-Sheridan hoped to destroy as much of the Virginia Central railroad as possible, interrupting crucial Confederate supply lines, and then press on and join forces with General David Hunter in Charlottesville.
+In early June, 1864, while mired in his trenches at Cold Harbor and hoping to draw attention away from his planned movement across the James River to Petersburg, Union commander Lieut.
+Gen. Ulysses S. Grant sent Maj.
+Gen. Phillip Sheridan with two cavalry divisions on an ambitious raid westward toward Charlottesville.
+Sheridan was tasked to destroy as much of the Virginia Central Railroad as possible, interrupting crucial Confederate supply and reinforcement lines, and then press on and join forces with Maj.
+Gen. David Hunter in the Shenandoah Valley.

-The next morning, June 12, Sheridan’s men tore up several miles of railroad before advancing on Hampton’s position to the west.
+The next morning, June 12, Sheridan’s men tore up several miles of railroad before advancing on Hampton’s position a mile to the northwest.
 Hampton’s men had spent the night establishing a strong position, with an angled line anchored on the railroad embankment and, by midday, support from Fitzhugh Lee.
 Time and time again Sheridan ordered his cavalry to attack this line, and time and time again they were driven back.
-The men began to refer to the angle in Hampton’s line as their own “Bloody Angle,” referencing the Battle of Spotsylvania Court House the month before.
 Ultimately, Sheridan was forced to abandon his attempts to break Hampton’s line, and he withdrew that night, returning to the Army of the Potomac.

 Join t Fight